semgrep/semgrep-docs/docs/writing-rules/experiments/aliengrep.md

   pattern: "a\nb"
 ```

-The pattern `"a\nb"` in YAML rule file matches the following code:
+The pattern `"a\nb"` in the YAML rule file matches the following code:

 ```
 x a